 Keepa Keepa Elders - Beliefs and Respect to the Land - Keepa Keepa Elders Group - August 2006

-When the great ancestors had roamed the earth: they were human, animal, bird at one and at the same time, all natural things were in unity.
+When the great ancestors roamed the earth, they existed as human, animal, and bird all at once, in a time when all natural things were in unity.
 These ancestors were unlike the people of today.
-They possessed special knowledge and were so intimately associated with certain animals and plants.
+They possessed special knowledge and were intimately connected with particular animals and plants.

-As the ancestors journeyed over the land, their actions took form and created the natural features of such as rivers and ranges.
-The land they shaped is today occupied by their descendants.
-Aboriginal people are the inheritors of this land which was left to us from the great ones.
-The land is ours because we belong to the land, the blood of our people was split there and that distinguishes it as our place.
+As they journeyed across the land, their actions shaped the world, forming the rivers, mountains, and landscapes we see today.
+The land they created is now occupied by their descendants.
+Aboriginal people are the inheritors of this land, passed down from the great ancestors.
+The land is ours because we belong to it; the blood of our people was spilled there, and this binds us to place.

-The traditions that have been passed down through the thousand generations includes histories of the creation of animals, stories of people, of caring for the land and all living creatures through harmony with the environment.
-This is the basis of our spirituality and the land provides for all our physical and spiritual needs.
-The land does not belong to us.
-We belong to the land.
+The traditions passed down through thousands of generations carry the stories of creation — of animals, of people, and of how to care for the land and all living things through harmony with the environment.
+This is the foundation of our spirituality.
+The land provides for our physical and spiritual needs.
+The land does not belong to us; we belong to the land.

-Keepa Keepa Elders Group recognise the importance of the land to all Aboriginal people, and the residents of the Hunter region in general.
-The group has an ethical foundation, and hopes to guide stakeholders and encouraging a way of working together to secure a sustainable future for the local forest environments, ensuring social, cultural and economic benefits for the whole community.
+The Keepa Keepa Elders Group recognises the importance of land to all Aboriginal people, and to the wider community of the Hunter region.
+The group is guided by a strong ethical foundation and seeks to support stakeholders in working together toward a sustainable future for local forest environments — ensuring social, cultural, and economic benefits for the whole community.

-The State Forests of the region are an enormous public asset which provides a wide range of benefits to the community.
-Forests NSW have embraced the objectives of ecologically sustainable forest management, and are working together alongside Keepa Keepa and the community responding to their needs, values and expectations.
+The State Forests of the region are a significant public asset, providing a wide range of benefits.
+Forestry NSW has embraced the principles of ecologically sustainable forest management and continues to work alongside Keepa Keepa and the broader community in response to their needs, values, and expectations.

-Keepa Keepa Elders Group represents a wide range of interests and stakeholders we are committed to constructively exploring and nurturing relationships to ensure the joint benefits of this important partnership between all parties and the land, for now and the future.
+The Keepa Keepa Elders Group represents a diverse range of interests and is committed to building and strengthening relationships to ensure shared benefits for all parties — and for the land itself — now and into the future.

 Statement of significance of this area to Awabakal Traditional Descendants